 - English (Publication Language)

-- THE PIPING INSTITUTE OF SCOTLAND TUTOR BOOK 1 new latest edition for beginners.
+- THE COLLEGE OF PIPING TUTOR BOOK 1 new latest edition for beginners.
 This is arguably the best tutor book on the market.
 Was first published in 1953.
 This latest edition was release in June 2017.
+Includes link to online tutorials

-- 2 FRAZER WARNOCK BAGPIPE PRACTICE CHANTER REED that are matched in sound to your bagpipe chanter in a storage tube to protect them.
+- 2 NEW AND TESTED QUALITY FRAZER WARNOCK REEDS that are matched in sound to your chanter in breathable storage tube to allow to dry out after use and avoid any mold or smells from moisture.

-- BAREFOOT BAGPIPER PRACTICE CHANTER CASE, elegant corduroy to dry out after use.
+- BAREFOOT BAGPIPER CARRY CASE, breathable and lightweight to allow your chanter to dry out after use.
 Easy to fit in any bag.
 Ideal for travel or commuting

 The Beginner’s Guide to Buying Your First Set of Bagpipes